Downloadable PDF version of the handbook HERE

 Informal uniform for all choirs/beginning choir uniform:

-- If your child chooses to wear a T-shirt under his/her choir shirt, it must have a v-neck.
+If your child chooses to wear a T-shirt under his/her choir shirt, it must not be visible.

 Students are responsible for obtaining

 Black dress shoes